jaymoulin/docker-sshtron/README.md

 # ![SSHTron](https://cdn.rawgit.com/zachlatta/sshtron/master/logo.svg) - Docker image (Multiarch)

+DISCLAIMER: As-of 2021, this product does not have a free support team anymore.
+If you want this product to be maintained, please support on Patreon.

 SSHTron is a multiplayer lightcycle game that runs through SSH.
 Just run the command below and you'll be playing in seconds:

     $ ssh sshtron.zachlatta.com